cosmicjs/rest-api-docs/source/includes/objects.md

 })</script>

-Get Objects based on search variables.
+Get Objects based on search variables. (the method seachObjects is now deprecated)